-The Farm Labor Equality Act introduces significant amendments to labor laws in New Jersey, particularly focusing on the employment of minors in agriculture and enhancing protections for farmworkers.
-The bill prohibits the employment of minors under 12 years of age in agricultural work until December 31, 2024, after which the age limit will increase to 14 years.
+The Farm Labor Equality Act introduces significant amendments to labor laws in New Jersey, particularly focusing on the employment of minors in agriculture and the rights of farmworkers.
+The bill prohibits the employment of minors under 12 years of age in agricultural pursuits until December 31, 2024, after which the minimum age will increase to 14.
 It also establishes that minors under 18 will be subject to existing regulations regarding working hours and conditions, while allowing 17-year-olds who have graduated from vocational school to work in their field of study under specific conditions.
-Additionally, the bill modifies wage regulations, stating that overtime pay will not apply to farm laborers until January 1, 2025, and sets a pathway for minimum wage increases for farmworkers to align with the general minimum wage by 2030.
+Additionally, the bill modifies wage regulations, stating that overtime pay will not apply to farm laborers until January 1, 2025, and sets a minimum wage of $13.40 per hour for farm workers by that date.

 Statutes affected: